 A pandemic while we’re in a global culture and information war wasn’t the scenario I was hoping for.
-It’s been a clear signal showing problematic global inequality, and our societies’ vulnerabilities to propaganda.
-How easily divisive rhetoric can drive people into small cultural clusters stigmatising others, and helping to weaponize information in these times.
+Instead, it’s been a clear signal showing problematic global inequality and our societies’ vulnerabilities to propaganda.
+How easily divisive rhetoric can drive people into small cultural clusters stigmatizing others and helping to weaponize information in these times.

-The definition of social capital (the network of relationships that hold a society together) in the twenty-first century has shifted to include the validation provided by approbation on social networks like Instagram, something that Dullaart is keen to highlight.
+The definition of social capital (the network of relationships that hold a society together) in the twenty-first century has shifted to include the validation provided by approbation on social networks like Instagram, something Dullaart is keen to highlight.
 The fact that one can feel to be hoarding quantified social capital is closing minds, he says.
 Through targeted advertising, invasive behavioural tracking and loss of privacy, identity has become a precious commodity.
-A large part of society is getting defensive and more conservative in fear of change.
+As a result, much of society is getting defensive and more conservative in fear of change.

 Why does the number of followers a social media account has make such a difference?
 And how do we know which accounts are real?
 Facebook, Twitter and Instagram are flooded with fake followers that can be bought online via increasingly simple processes.
 Platforms that employ user-driven content – feedback, reviews – are also susceptible to hype.
-Online watchdogs Fakespot suggest that up to 60% of reviews for a product on Amazon can be fake, and there are multiple stories of serial reviewers writing positive reviews in exchange for free products.
+For example, online watchdogs Fakespot suggest that up to 60% of reviews for a product on Amazon can be fake.
+On the other hand, there are multiple stories of serial reviewers writing positive reviews in exchange for free products.

-Not content with simply pulling the rug from beneath pervading internet modes of behaviour and commodification, Dullaart is redressing the balance with the launch of his own social media network.
+Not content with simply pulling the rug from beneath pervading internet modes of behaviour and commodification, Dullaart is redressing the balance by launching its social media network.
 Common Garden is an ad-free, web-based space where registered users can build their own social environments and interact with others.